AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Imitation Learning in Agents and Multiagent systems

+By reviewing both robotics and MAS applications, we can leverage the complementary strengths of both fields: robotics' expertise in manipulation and spatial reasoning, and MAS's expertise in coordination and distributed control, creating a more comprehensive foundation for advancing molecular manipulation capabilities in virtual reality environments.

-In recent years, imitation learning in agents and multiagent systems has seen significant advancements.
-One notable contribution is the introduction of Multi-agent Inverse Factorized Q-learning (MIFQ), a novel algorithm that employs mixing networks to aggregate decentralized Q functions for centralized learning and uses hyper-networks to generate weights for mixing networks \cite{zhang2024inverse}.
-This approach has demonstrated superior performance compared to baseline algorithms in various multi-agent environments, including SMACv2, Gold Miner, and Multi Particle Environments.
-MIFQ enables efficient and stable learning in cooperative multi-agent settings, and its objective function exhibits convexity within the Q function space under certain conditions.
+Whereas in single-agent systems, IL algorithms operate by training an individual agent to mimic expert demonstrations, focusing on state-action mapping without considering interactions with other learning entities, in multi-agent systems, imitation learning becomes significantly more complex as algorithms must simultaneously learn individual agent policies and coordination mechanisms from demonstrations of multiple interacting experts.
+Seeing that NanoVer\cite{stroud_nanover_2025} supports multi-user interactions and enables multiple persons to be in the same VR molecular environment, this multi-user capability directly aligns with multi-agent IL principles, as users can: \begin{itemize} \item \textbf{Generate Coordinated Demonstrations:} Expert molecular manipulation teams can provide demonstrations of collaborative molecular dynamics tasks, showing how different users coordinate to achieve complex molecular manipulations. \item \textbf{Learn Coordinated Policies:} Multi-agent IL algorithms can learn from these multi-user demonstrations to understand both individual manipulation strategies and the coordination patterns that emerge during collaborative molecular exploration. \end{itemize} In recent years, IL in agents and multi-agent systems has seen significant advancements.
+One notable contribution is the introduction of Multi-agent Inverse Factorized Q-learning (MIFQ) \cite{bui2024inverse}, a novel algorithm that employs mixing networks to aggregate decentralized Q functions for centralized learning and uses hyper-networks to generate weights for mixing networks \cite{zhang2024inverse}.
+This approach has demonstrated superior performance compared to baseline algorithms in various multi-agent environments, including SMACv2 \cite{SMACv2}, Gold Miner \cite{Miner}, and Multi Particle Environments.
+MIFQ enables efficient and stable learning in cooperative multi-agent settings.